MicrosoftDocs/EMDocs/microsoft-365-enterprise/secure-sharepoint-online-sites-and-files.md

  You can add all users from an organization (e.g. Fabrikam.com), an Azure AD group (such as a finance group within an organization), or an individual user.
 For example, you can add an external team of regulators to the protection for a label.
 With this method, permissions are granted only to files protected with the label after the external entity is added to the protection.

 ### Deploying and using Azure Information Protection
-For the steps to configure Azure Information Protection (AIP) in this solution, see [Protect files with AIP](protect-files-with-aip.md).
+For the steps to configure Azure Information Protection in this solution, see [Protect SharePoint Online files with Azure Information Protection](protect-files-with-aip.md).

 For step-by-step instructions to set this up for demonstration, proof of concept, or dev/test, see [Secure SharePoint Online sites in a dev/test environment](secure-sharepoint-online-sites-dev-test.md).